 With so many islands to explore, different boats offer their own special routes, sometimes visiting the outer arc islands such as Koon or the Kei Islands, or perhaps heading to isolated Guning Api with its sea snakes or the Lucipara islands in the centre of the Banda Sea.
 Wherever your itinerary takes you, you can be sure of some extraordinary diving and one of the most memorable dive trips imaginable.

-The Banda Sea lies just south of the equator in Eastern Indonesia, and is bounded by the islands of Buru, Ambon and Seram in Maluku to the north, Sulawesi to the west, spectacular, curving arcs of volcanoes and reefs to the east and the distant rugged islands of Nusa Tenggara and Timor to the south.
-Within the basin itself are two chains of islands - an inner arc of rugged volcanoes that rise from the deep waters of the central area and an outer arc of low, limestone islands that mark the eastern boundary of the sea.
-These islands are home to spectacular, current swept reefs and an extraordinary wealth of marine life, from hammerheads and sea snakes, to whales, dolphins and mobula rays.
+The Banda Sea lies just south of the equator in Eastern Indonesia, and is bounded by the islands of Buru, Ambon and Seram in Maluku to the north, Sulawesi to the west, spectacular arcs of volcanoes and reefs to the east and the distant rugged islands of Nusa Tenggara and Timor to the south.
+Within the basin itself are two chains of islands - an inner arc of rugged volcanoes that rise from deep water and an outer arc of low, limestone islands that mark the eastern boundary of the Banda Sea.
+These islands are home to spectacular, current swept reefs and an extraordinary wealth of marine life - from hammerheads and sea snakes, to whales, dolphins and mobula rays.

 This remote area once lay at the heart of the lucrative spice trade - in fact Banda and its neighbour, Run, were the original ‘Spice Islands’ sought after by explorers and fought over by nations, until the source of the island’s wealth and fame, the spices trees themselves, were smuggled off the islands.
 Today the islands of the Banda Sea attract a different type of adventurer - drawn by the opportunity to dive remote, pristine reefs, visit islands rich in history and culture, and explore a part of Asia that, despite its previous fame and fortune, has become a pristine backwater.